Ascending Passage .com HOME PAGE.

 of Egypt, in the tall masses of stone opening out into flowers near

-the sun.
-Near the sun!
-Yes; only that obvious falsehood will convey to
+the Sun.
+Near the Sun!
+Yes, only that obvious falsehood will convey to

 those who have not seen them the effect of some of the hypostyle

-From "la Description de l'Egypte".
+From La Description de l'Egypte, published c.1809.

-not matter.
+Flowers of stone.
 There was poetry in the minds that conceived them, in the

 thought that directed the hands which shaped them and placed them